floriandanielit/conversationalweb/README.md

 </code></pre>

 ### Element Specific
-When we are inside an html element that has an attribute _bot-intent_, we have to provide some  information to the subelements.
+When we are inside an html element that has an attribute _bot-intent_, we have to provide some  information to the sub elements.
 We can annotate them with the attribute **bot-element**.
-NB: the _bot-element_ attribute is not mandatory for each subelement
+NB: the _bot-element_ attribute is not mandatory for each sub element

 #### Text Element
-Consider an element with an attribute _bot-type_ which value is **text**, then the value of _bot-element_ attribute in its subelement can be :
+Consider an element with an attribute _bot-type_ which value is **text**, then the value of _bot-element_ attribute in its sub element can be :
 * _title_: if the text is a title
 * _text_: if the text is simple text